-11. Has received any PCV or PnPs vaccine <3 years before Visit 1 (Day 1).
-12. Is 5 years of age and has received <3 doses of PCV.
+12. Is 7 to 23 months of age and has received a dose of a pneumococcal vaccine prior to study entry based on medical record.
+Participants \geq 2 years of age could have received a PCV at least 8 weeks prior to study entry as follows: a partial regimen of PrevnarTM, SynflorixTM, or Prevnar 13TM or a full regimen of PrevnarTM or SynflorixTM based on local guidelines.
+Participants should not have received any dose of a pneumococcal polysaccharide vaccine.
 13. Meets one or more of the following systemic corticosteroid exclusion criteria: - a.
-Has received systemic corticosteroids (prednisone equivalent of ≥ 20 mg/day) for ≥ 14 consecutive days and has not completed treatment at least 30 days before study vaccination.

-- b.
-Has received systemic corticosteroids exceeding physiologic replacement doses (approximately 5 mg/day prednisone equivalent) within 14 days before study vaccination. - c.
-Is expected to require systemic corticosteroids within 30 days after study vaccination.
+Has received systemic corticosteroids (equivalent of \geq 2 mg/kg total daily dose of prednisone or \geq 20 mg/day for persons weighing $>$ 10 kg) for \geq 14 consecutive days and has not completed this course of treatment at least 30 days prior to the first dose of study vaccine at randomization. - b.
+Has received or is expected to receive systemic corticosteroids exceeding physiologic replacement doses (approximately 5 mg/day prednisone equivalent) within 14 days prior to any dose of study vaccine. - c.
+Is expected to require systemic corticosteroids within 30 days after any study vaccination during conduct of the study.

-Note: Topical, ophthalmic, intra-articular or soft-tissue (eg, bursa, tendon steroid injections), and inhaled/nebulized steroids are permitted.
+Note: Topical, ophthalmic and inhaled steroids are permitted.